-In homes and other buildings, these flies can be found breeding wherever moisture exists – around plumbing and drains in bathroom and kitchen areas, garbage containers and disposals, crawl space areas and basements.
+In homes and businesses, these flies breed wherever moisture exists – around plumbing and drains in bathroom and kitchen areas, garbage containers and disposals, crawl space areas and basements.
 A common food source for these pests is the mixture of moist organic matter that can accumulate in drains and plumbing.

-These humpbacked flies have the ability to transmit diseases.
-Since the phorid fly prefers decaying matter as a source of food and place for reproduction, the risk of disease transmission is very high.
+Phorid humpbacked flies have the ability to transmit diseases.
+Since they prefer decaying matter as a source of food and place for reproduction, the risk of disease transmission is very high.

 The phorid fly typically breeds in sewage, garbage, drains, human cadavers, rotting fruits and vegetables, garbage as well as damp organic materials.
 Females will lay about 20 eggs at a time and approximately 500 over the course of a lifetime.
-The life cycle from egg to adult can be completed in as little as two weeks to just over a month.
+Depending on the habitat and environment, their life cycle from egg to adult ranges from 2 to 4 weeks.